 One interesting feature of Footprints Beach is the patterns in the sand caused by the shifting tides.
 I only noticed the curves and sandbanks along the shoreline once I flew my drone and caught it from a birds-eye perspective.

-If you end up booking at night or two at Footprints Beach Resort, which I highly recommend, you can make use of the stand-up paddleboards or kayaks and head out to the nearby coral reef for a snorkel.
+If you end up booking at night or two at Footprints Beach Resort on Tablas Island, which I highly recommend, you can make use of the stand-up paddleboards or kayaks and head out to the nearby coral reef for a snorkel.

 Footprints Beach faces west and sunsets here are freaking epic!
 Both sunsets I witnessed while staying at Footprints Beach Resort were low-key some of the best sunsets I have ever seen!